Jon Lindsay (musician): Music career

 Lindsay performed a Daytrotter Session on January 27, 2012, and a second Daytrotter Session on November 15, 2013.

 On October 26, 2015, The Indy Weekly premiered "All Them Houses", the first single from Lindsay's Cities & Schools LP.
 The track was released digitally on November 6, 2015.
 On November 24, 2015, Paste Magazine premiered "Lifer", the second single from the Cities LP.
 The Cities & Schools LP was released on June 10, 2016.
-The record received the support of both full-band and solo US and European tour dates.
+To promote the record Lindsay toured the US and Europe.
 Big Takeover premiered the video for "Little Queen Drum Machine" on June 26, 2016.

 On December 22, 2017, File 13 released "Zebulon", a single from Lindsay which features a horn arrangement written and performed by Matt Douglas of The Mountain Goats.
 The song's narrative is delivered from the point-of-view of a racist southern farmer.
 Lindsay described the song as "psychedelic gospel pop".
+Lindsay previously performed "Zebulon" in 2016.

 In 2024, Lindsay and Benji Hughes toured as a duo, with Lindsay opening for, then accompanying Hughes.
 In related interviews, Lindsay shared details about his forthcoming fourth full-length album, "Big Stage", recorded in Hollywood at Barefoot Studios, set for release in 2025.

 Daffin Records released Lindsay's fourth album, "Big Stage", on May 16, 2025.
 The album launch included three singles with videos: "Big Stage", "Anti-Inflammatory", and "Dear Assassin", and a fourth single without a video, "Letters To Randy Newman".
 Lindsay toured the US supporting the record, with a run of west coast and east coast dates, as well as an official SXSW appearance.
 The tour was billed as "An Evening Extreme featuring Benji Hughes and Jon Lindsay", with Lindsay pulling nightly double duty, opening each show with a set heavy on songs from "Big Stage", then accompanying Hughes for the headline duo set, featuring songs from the entire Hughes songbook.
 At the show in Solvang, CA, on March 20th, Lindsay and Hughes were interviewed live on stage by Jeff Bridges prior to their performances.
 Jackson Browne joined the duo for a medley of songs by Warren Zevon later in the evening.